 The integration of sensors into clamping systems has been one of OTT-JAKOB´s R&D focus areas for over 20 years.
 As a member of the IO-Link Consortium, with the multifunctional unit MSU IO-Link compact the company is now offering a monitoring solution with the new communication interface.

-MSU IO-Link compact is a further development of the multi-sensor system MSU which is available for OTT-JAKOB unclamping units since 2017.
+MSU IO-Link compact is a further development of the multi-sensor system MSU which has been available for OTT-JAKOB unclamping units since 2017.
 Consisting of a hydraulic unclamping unit incl. integrated clamping status sensor technology and a single-passage rotary union with permanently closed sealing surfaces, MSU IO-Link compact is a powerful all-in-one solution.

 Extensive monitoring functions

-In addition to the possibility of transferring coolant, the system also has a piston sensing.
+In addition to the possibility of transferring coolant, the system also has a piston position sensing.
 This ensures that the release piston has no contact with rotating machine elements during machining.
 Furthermore, temperature, stroke and leakage can be monitored.

 Various signal output options